Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Conclusion

+For the 1D Burgers equation, we demonstrated the benefit of the second point by fitting the Smagorinsky model coefficient to the old and new RST expression.
+Indeed, the coefficient fitted to the new RST was slightly higher, adding some of the additional dissipation required by the FVM discretization and leading to better results.
+This is despite the fact that the Smagorinsky model only has one coefficient and is a rather inaccurate closure.

+To compute the RST exactly from DNS reference data, we have introduced a new \emph{two-grid formulation} that accounts for two different overlapping discretization levels (see \ref{sec:two-grids}).
+This formulation is constructed such that the filter-swap commutation properties hold discretely.
+Making sure the DNS and LES grids are compatible in this way ensures that the exact RST (with respect to the DNS reference) is computable.
+Furthermore, as high-dimensional function approximators such as neural networks are receiving more attention for LES closure modeling~\cite{sanderseScientificMachineLearning2025}, access to accurate discretization-informed target data becomes increasingly important~\cite{beckDiscretizationConsistentClosureSchemes2023}.

-The central insight that leads to these discrete formulations was the partial restoration of commutation between filtering and differentiation for finite differences and coarsening grid filters.
-We showed that coarsening filters do not commute with differentiation, but the partial commutation property of finite differences was sufficient to obtain a discrete structural commutator expression.
+For 1D conservation laws, the central insight that leads to these discrete formulations was the partial restoration of commutation between filtering and differentiation for finite differences and coarsening grid filters.
+We showed that coarsening filters do not commute with differentiation, but the partial commutation property of finite differences was sufficient to obtain a discrete RST expression.
 This commutation property also holds for higher-order finite difference schemes, such as the ones studied by Geurts and van der Bos~\cite{geurtsNumericallyInducedHighpass2005}.
-A similar formulation can be derived for finite volume schemes on unstructured grids, since a volume-averaging filter over an unstructured grid cell can be written as a surface integral over the volume faces.
-Such a commutator expression was proposed by Denaro~\cite{denaroWhatDoesFinite2011, denaroInconsistencefreeIntegralbasedDynamic2018}.
+A similar formulation can be derived for finite volume schemes on unstructured grids, since a volume-averaged divergence over an unstructured grid cell can be written as a surface integral over the volume faces.
+Such an RST expression was proposed by Denaro~\cite{denaroWhatDoesFinite2011, denaroInconsistencefreeIntegralbasedDynamic2018}.

-For the volume-averaging filter and its projected variant, the new discrete structural SFS tensors are non-symmetric, while the classical expression is symmetric.
-Our non-symmetric formulation gives exact closure for discrete LES.
-Retaining only the symmetric part of our proposed stresses leads to errors (still smaller than those from the classical expression).
-This insight could have important implications for closure modeling.
-Current structural closure models typically assume that the SFS is symmetric, as they are formulated in the continuous setting (before discretization).